 And if you decide you’d rather be Poet Laureate of Boston Lot or the Hazen Trail or the Hartford Community Garden or the Upper Valley Haven or the Hartland Diner or the Hanover Circle K or any other local place, that’s amazing.
 Consider yourself crowned.
 You officially have someone’s permission, so nobody can stop you now but yourself.
 Go write something beautiful.

-you get to witness sudden sunshine.
+But sometimes in waiting, you get to witness sudden sunshine.

 So here you are, starchild,

-thrashing against the necessity of rest
+face flushed and sweaty, thrashing against the necessity of rest

-as the clouds break open all around you
+as the clouds break open all around you and drench you in unasked-for light.

 This poem brought to you by fresh snowfall, two bad knees, a weak right hip, and a foot that isn’t too fond of walking either.
 It’s also brought to you by Anne Lamott, whose book Hallelujah Anyway I was reading at the time.
 While we’ve never met and she’s never heard of me, I like to think of her approving vigorously of this poem, about a human in all her stubborn horribleness, and the things she doesn’t deserve and would never ask for, but somehow, absurdly, receives anyway.